 Reports of abnormal acylcarnitine profiles will include an overview of the results and of their significance, a correlation to available clinical information, possible differential diagnoses, recommendations for additional biochemical testing and confirmatory studies (enzyme assay, molecular analysis) as indicated, name and phone number of contacts who may provide these studies at Mayo Clinic or elsewhere, and a phone number to reach one of the laboratory directors in case the referring physician has additional questions.

 Abnormal results are not always sufficient to conclusively establish a diagnosis of a particular disease.
-To verify a preliminary diagnosis based on an acylcarnitine analysis, independent biochemical (eg, FAO/81927 Fatty Acid Oxidation Probe Assay, Fibroblast Culture) or molecular genetic analyses are required using additional tissue such as skin fibroblasts from the deceased patient.
+To verify a preliminary diagnosis based on an acylcarnitine analysis, independent biochemical (eg, FAO / Fatty Acid Oxidation Probe Assay, Fibroblast Culture) or molecular genetic analyses are required using additional tissue such as skin fibroblasts from the deceased patient.
 If not available, molecular genetic analysis of a patient's parents may enable the confirmation of a diagnosis.

 In cases with a higher level of suspicion due to the recognition of 1 or more risk factors, collection of urine on filter paper and a skin biopsy is also recommended for further testing and enzymatic/molecular studies.
-Please contact the Biochemical Genetic consultant or genetic counselor on call at 800-533-1710 to discuss high risk cases.
+Contact the Biochemical Genetic consultant or genetic counselor on call at 800-533-1710 to discuss high risk cases.

 In comparison to living individuals, profiles of postmortem blood specimens generally show a nonspecific increase of short chain species.